rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

   * replicated mode: each node of the cluster has all the data.
   * distributed mode: no data redundancy.
 If a storage fails, the data on the failed node is lost.

-Both modes can be used together to provide both a replicated and distributed file system as long as you have the right number of servers.
+Both modes can be used together to provide a replicated and distributed file system if you have the correct number of servers.

 Data is stored inside bricks.